dialog-semiconductor/BLE_SDK6_examples/connectivity/multirole/Readme.md

 Once it disconnects, you will see P0 advertising again while being connected to P1 and P2.
 For Android, you can use any BLE scanner app to connect and disconnect.

-**Note**: UART terminal: 921600, no flow control
+**Note**: UART terminal: 921600, 8N1, no flow control

 ![logs.jpg](assets/logs.jpg)

 ## Limitations

-- The current example doesn't handle the disconnecion of P1, P2 from their cenral C0.
+- The current example doesn't handle the disconnection of P1 or P2 from their central C0.
 This will be handled in future release.

 ## Troubleshooting